 Tip – 6 Fancy a £1 train ride with Mega Trains?

-So whats the cheapest way to travel in a nutshell?
+So whats the cheapest way to travel by train in a nutshell?

 Please note that SOME train ticket comparison websites charge excessive booking fee’s and it may cost you more than it normally would booking direct with the operator.
 We recommend using these websites to find the cheapest ticket then finding out the operator and booking direct with them through there own website.